 English as a Second Language (ESL) is an instructional model to help English Learners (ELs) do just that—learn English.
 It comprises a variety of instructional strategies and techniques to develop proficiency in Listening, Speaking, Reading, and Writing.
-Eight ESL teachers and eight ESL tutors serve our district, providing instruction in the basics, for those who speak little or no English, as well as more advanced lessons for those who speak more English.
+Ten ESL teachers and nine ESL tutors serve our district, providing instruction in the basics, for those who speak little or no English, as well as more advanced lessons for those who speak more English.
 Approximately two dozen classroom teachers are also trained in the SIOP method of sheltered content instruction to better support beginning and intermediate level ELLs in grades 1 through 8.

 English Language Learners